hyunkyu-Park/MINI_instagram/README.md

 ## User experience improvement -- user feedback 5

 Situation:
-When the user posts a new post, the timestamp does not match.
+When the user posts a new post, the timestamp doesn't match.

-Cause:

-Solution:
+Cause: sqlite3 server time is based on UTC, resulting in a created time that doesn't match the user's time zone.

+Solution: Convert the user's time zone to UTC and then apply fromNow.

 ## User experience improvement -- user feedback 6

 Situation:
 It would be nice to have a button to show the entered password while entering it.

-Cause:

-Solution:
+Solution: Create a toggle switch for showing password visibility using toggle password visibility.

 ## No image file being called on server